 I wasn’t too excited about it originally but being directed by Clay Kaytis I knew I HAD to see it even with a 46% at the Tomatometer.
 I was sure the animation would be top notch, served by great visuals (I love the character designs) and a story that would still have some fun gags and it did.

-The movie has become a great inspiration for me lately I have to say, it is a lot of fun and unlike most CG movies those days, they don’t try to cater for a maximum audience.
+The movie has become a great inspiration for me lately I have to say, it is a lot of fun and unlike most CG movies those days, they didn’t try to cater for a maximum audience and specifically parents of young children.

 Great job guys!